qauchida/s18-a3-pokemon-hierarchy-qauchida/README.md

 ---

+#### Code Review Oct.
+2nd
+ * Have your Part 2 (described below) most of the way finished for code reviewing.

-#### Part 2 due February 14th:
+#### Part 2 due Oct.
+9th:
  1. Write the rest of the Pokemon subclasses in the UML diagram
   3. Build Squirtle.java, Wartortle.java, and Blastoise.java first.
 They will be easiest because they're all the same type: water.
   4. Build Charmander.java and Charmaleon.java these are both the same type too: fire.
   5. Build Charizard which must implement an additional type interface: flying

- * The height, weight, and base attack, defense, and stamina stats (hover over bars for these) are here: [https://thesilphroad.com/research](https://thesilphroad.com/research)
+ * The height, weight, and base attack, defense, and stamina stats for each species are here: [https://thesilphroad.com/catalog](https://thesilphroad.com/catalog)

 ---

 ## Extra Credit
- * Due by the final due date of this Assignment: February 14th.
+ * Due by the final due date of this Assignment: October 9th.

  * 50 points.
  * Implement the interfaces and Pokemon subclasses for Eevee, Vaporeon, Jolteon, and Flareon.
 Pokemon numbers 133 - 136.